Senior Grants and Contracts Analyst

 Employee group: Full-time

 Exempt Status: Exempt

-- Partner with departmental faculty and/or budgetary staff and the Office of Research Administration toward the planning and development of application submissions to various federal offices, private agencies/foundations and commercial companies.
+- Partner with and act as final point of contact with departmental faculty and/or budgetary staff and the Office of Research Administration toward the planning and development of application submissions to various federal offices, private agencies/foundations and commercial companies.

 - Understand and utilize institutional policies for pre-award grant process and sponsor guidelines.

 - Review all sponsored project proposals for assigned faculty prior to them being forwarded to the Grants & Contracts Manager and ORA for signature.

 - Review involves accuracy, content, adherence to all relevant guidelines.

 - Responsible for the timely preparation of proposal budget for Principle Investigator Review.

 - Provide instruction, preparation assistance and support related to grant application procedures.